pir4cy/pir4cy-web/src/content/blog/ep2_cnc_with_l0ki.md

   - LokiC2
 author: pir4cy
 coverImage: /images/blog/ep2-cover.png
-draft: true
+draft: false
 ---

 In today's post, we look at a Command and Control tool called [Loki](https://github.com/boku7/Loki).
 This is built on NodeJS and exploits ASAR misconfiguration in ElectronJS.

-Sounds like a lot of words, but in reality, it is a way for us to create a persistent connection with the target endpoint after a compromise.
+Sounds like a lot of words, but it is another way for us to create a persistent connection with the target endpoint after a compromise.

 Once the connection is generated, we will get backdoor access into the endpoint that we target.
 This might end up being a long one so here's a summary -